-If Marcel Dionne shares what a player needs to do to become a more prolific scorer – and Marcel will tell you more than that! – it must be fact.
+If Marcel Dionne shares what a player needs to do to become a more prolific scorer – and he’ll gladly tell you more than that! – it must be fact.

-Laperriere, the former Kings forward and fan favorite everywhere he’s played, has made several visits to MayorsManor – never offering up cliches and generic answers.
+Laperriere, a former Kings forward and fan favorite everywhere he’s played, has made several visits to MayorsManor through the years – never offering up cliches and generic answers.
 What you see with Lappy is what you get.
-He wears his heart on his sleeve – regardless if he’s wearing a jersey or a t-shirt.
+He wears his heart on his sleeve… regardless if he’s wearing a jersey or a t-shirt.

 Here’s what Lappy had to say…

 MM: What type of player did the LA Kings just acquire?

 IL: He’s a character guy.
 He’s a leadership kind of guy.
 The bigger the game is, the bigger his game is.
 He’s a great guy too.
 I got along really well with him.
 I just spent a day with him about a week ago.
 He’s just one of those kids who will do everything for the team.
 He’s not the biggest talker in the room or anything like that – but when the puck drops, he’s there and he’ll give you 100%.
 He’s a winner too.
 He’s won the gold medal and he was a big part of that Team Canada group at last year’s Olympics.
 I think the Kings are going to be really happy about having him on their team.